brentmzey/yelp-reviews-api/readme.md

 ### API Errors

-- This API Wrapper will return an HTTP 400 response status with an error array explaining as such
+- This API Wrapper will return a 400 response status with an error array explaining the issue

 - **Example**
   - /reviews?term=burger&location=*blank*